VictorZornek/Nucampsite/README.md

-Projeto de um site de acampamentos desenvolvido com o curso "Web Development Fundamentals" da plataforma Nucamp.
-Criado com HTML, SCSS e Bootstrap.
+Project for a camping site developed through the "Web Development Fundamentals" course on the Nucamp platform.
+Created with HTML, SCSS, and Bootstrap.